RMS Queen Mary: 2020 closure and reopening

 The Queen Mary ceased operations in May 2020, due to the COVID-19 pandemic.
 As overseer for several corporations that operated the Queen Mary, Eagle Hospitality Trust filed a motion in federal bankruptcy court on 9 March 2021 to auction off its lease.
-Court filings by the city claimed that Urban Commons’ repair work was incomplete or not performed correctly and would likely have to be redone.
+Court filings by the city claimed that Urban Commons' repair work was incomplete or not performed correctly and would likely have to be redone.
 Also, the current condition of the vessel was such that significant safety repairs needed to be performed before it could reopen to the public.
 In court filings, Eagle Hospitality Trust stated that the lease was their most valuable asset.
 There were no bidders on the lease after all of Eagle's other hotel properties were sold at a bankruptcy court auction.
 Eagle Hospitality Trust agreed to surrender its lease agreement back to the city, and Long Beach took back control in June 2021.
 To keep the ship running, the city approved a $2 million, six-month contract with Evolution Hospitality to cover monthly utility fees, security, landscaping and other costs.
+Simultaneously, the city contracted with Evolution Hospitality, a hotel management company that had been managing the daily operations of the ship since 2011, to act as caretaker.